Bulgarian Turks: Collapse of Zhivkov regime and civil liberties given to Turks

 On 10 November 1989, Bulgaria's Communist regime was overthrown.
 On 29 December, the government allowed the Turks of Bulgaria to resume use of their Turkish names.
 This decision was recognized by law in March 1990.
 By 1991, some 600 thousand applications were received for the reinstatement of Turkish birth given names.
 Also in 1991, the Institutition of the Spiritual leader of the Muslims in Bulgaria, the Grand Mufti's Office was founded.
 In 1991 a new Constitution was adopted granting citizens of non-Bulgarian origin a wide range of rights and lifting the legislative ban on teaching in Turkish.
 In January of the same year another law was adopted allowing the Turks to change their names or "strike out" their Slavonic endings like "ov", "ova", "ev", "eva" within three years.

 As in other parts of Eastern Europe, the repeal of single-party rule in Bulgaria exposed the long-standing grievances of an ethnic minority.
 The urban intelligentsia that participated in the 1990 reform movement pushed the post-Zhivkov governments toward restoring constitutionally guaranteed human rights to the Turks.
 But abrogation of Zhivkov's assimilation program soon after his fall brought massive protests by ethnic Bulgarians.

 In January 1990, the Social Council of Citizens, a national body representing all political and ethnic groups, reached a compromise that guaranteed the Turks freedom of religion, choice of names, and unimpeded practice of cultural traditions and use of Turkish within the community.
 In turn the Bulgarians were promised that Bulgarian would remain the official language and that no movement for autonomy or separatism would be tolerated.
 Especially in areas where Turks outnumbered Bulgarians, the latter feared progressive "Islamification" or even invasion and annexation by Turkey—a fear that was based on the traditional enmity after the Ottoman rule and had been stirred up after the 1974 invasion of Cyprus.
-This had been part of the propaganda during by the Zhivkov assimilation campaign and was revived by politicians in post-Communist Bulgaria.
+This had been part of the propaganda by the Zhivkov assimilation campaign and was revived by politicians in post-Communist Bulgaria.
 Because radical elements of the Turkish population did advocate separatism, however, the non-annexation provision of the compromise was vital.